GO

 All co-curricular clubs are free to attend, supervised by staff and are open to all ages and abilities.
 ‘Sport for all’ is an ethos that we at Chipping Sodbury School firmly believe and practise.

 As a result of a successful co-curricular programme, Chipping Sodbury students are able to participate in a variety of competitive fixtures across South Gloucestershire.
-Currently, Chipping Sodbury School stands as county champions in Year 7 girls’ netball, Year 8 athletics and U16 girls' badminton.
+These include netball, football, athletics, rounders, cricket and rugby.

 The highlight of the sporting year ends with a fantastic evening of celebration at Chipping Sodbury Town Hall, where we hold our annual ‘Sports Personality of the Year’ awards evening.
 At this awards ceremony we celebrate, not only our successes, but the progress, commitment and endeavour of all our students who participate and represent the school.